China gives P2P lenders two years to exit industry - document

 ($1 = 7.0389 Chinese yuan renminbi)

-(Reporting by Cheng Leng in Beijing and Engen Tham in Shanghai; Editing by Stephen Coates and Christopher Cushing)
+(Reporting by Cheng Leng; Writing by Cheng Leng and Engen Tham; Editing by Stephen Coates)

 ((cheng.leng@tr.com; +86 10 5669 2129;))